 - 9.2.1 Applications must be submitted by an authorized agent of the Applicant(s). - 9.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
-Applicant(s) shall be solely responsible for ensuring that Application is received by Coordinating Board prior to the deadline outlined in this RFA.
-Coordinating Board shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of a delivery agent, if applicable, to deliver an Application prior to the deadline.
+Applicant(s) shall be solely responsible for ensuring that Application is received by the Coordinating Board prior to the deadline outlined in this RFA.
+The Coordinating Board shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of a delivery agent, if applicable, to deliver an Application prior to the deadline.
 Failure to respond in a timely manner to this request may result in Applicant losing the opportunity to receive a Grant.
+A late Application, regardless of circumstances, may not be evaluated or considered for award.